gutongjiang/cmake/README.md

-# cmake
-learning cmake

 https://cmake.org/cmake-tutorial/

-use ctest to run test cases
+run the "ctest" command line tool to run the tests.